jsilvela/jsilvela.github.io/content/post/2018-08-05-sql-over-time.md

  Execution time: 6432.132 ms
  ```

-This was a core query for us -- many queries depended on the latest value of
+This was a core query for us &mdash; many queries depended on the latest value of
 our bonds.
 My friend Tom and I would agonize over how this operation slowed
 down all else.
 We had a system of triggers and keys that didn’t work too
 well.
 Materialized views were still years away.